DelphinusLab/prover-node-docker/README.md

 ### HugePages Configuration

-It is important to set the hugepages on the host machine to the correct value.
+It is  to set the hugepages on the host machine to the correct value.
 This is done by setting the `vm.nr_hugepages` kernel parameter.

 Use `grep Huge /proc/meminfo` to check currently huge page settings.
 HugePages_Total must be more than 15000 to support one prover node.